 902 E. Broadway Blvd.

-Who would have expected a place known for its biscuits would also end up with one of Tucson’s best craft cocktail menus?
+Who would have expected a place known for its biscuits would serve some of Tucson’s best craft cocktail menus?
 The Googie diner transforms into an intimate space at night perfect for drinking.
-Beverage manager and 47 Scott alum Connor Mansager applies his extensive cocktail background to create fun drinks that booze snobs can appreciate.

 For more information, visit welcomediner.net.